-When Guy Cisternino heads to the gym, it’s not just to exercise.
+When Guy Cisternino works out, it’s not just to exercise.
 It’s to prepare for his job.
 That’s because he’s a bodybuilder—and one of the best: an International Federation of Body Builders and Fitness (IFBB) professional who competes at the pinnacle of his sport.

 The 37-year-old Branchburg, NJ, resident, whose amateur career began in 2003, turned pro in 2008.
 As of this writing, he has seven IFBB pro wins and multiple top placings.
 He is also consistently in the top finishers of Mr. Olympia (the most famous of whom is Arnold Schwarzenegger), an international competition which requires qualification.